 Remember, illegitimate review sites can be set up by companies that want to project the appearance that they or their product are highly rated, or they can be set up by biased third parties who receive a commission when you click one of the reviewer’s links.
 Luckily, illegitimate review sites are not that hard to spot.
 Use the above litmus tests and you should be able to smoke out the ones that are unfairly biased.

-- G2 Crowd.
+- G2.
 Software reviews based on a unique grid scoring system.

 - Capterra.
 Software reviews in more than 300 categories.